 AmeriFlux in Action

 The AmeriFlux Management Project (AMP) Tech Team will support efforts to expand and improve the quality of methane eddy covariance measurements by loaning two LI-COR-7700 open path CH4 analyzers, and issuing free CH4 calibration gases.
 To request specifications and methane calibration gases, email the AmeriFlux Tech Team at firstname.lastname@example.org.
+Below is a list of sites who received loaner LI-7700 sensors.

 The AMP Data Team has standardized methane-related variables for flux/met data products to include with eddy covariance methane measurements.
 They will collaborate with partners to build a new BASE FLUXNET product for methane flux data.
 The Data Team will also aid those who have been collecting, but not submitting, methane eddy covariance measurements in the past to prepare their data for submission.